 All designers should have some knowledge of business and psychology

-Although design systems seem as a boring topic in creative industries, #SmashingConf lecturers have also put emphasis on interactive content design and multidisciplinary approach to content.
+Although design systems seem like a boring topic in creative industries, #SmashingConf lecturers have also put emphasis on interactive content design and a multidisciplinary approach to content.
 The design system itself allows designers to deal with major design topics such as illustrating content and defining user flows.
 Joe Leech had a good lecture on How to Design with Science Without Losing the Magic, and he suggests that all designers should have at least some knowledge of business and psychology.
-We were also attended the workshop by Yuko Shimizu who showed the wonderful use of illustrations in refining interactive content and thus described the web as a highly multidisciplinary place: ”Nothing can replace cooperation – communication and cooperation overcome results.”
+We also attended the workshop by Yuko Shimizu who showed the wonderful use of illustrations in refining interactive content and thus described the web as a highly multidisciplinary place: ”Nothing can replace cooperation – communication and cooperation overcome results.”

 P.S.
 Neuralab is hiring Junior Web Developer so if you’ve reached the end of this article, check out the ad, the position may fit you perfectly 🙂